isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 channel (JSON over UNIX sockets) and the Control Agent (JSON over a RESTful interface).

-Currently this library is only available to ISC customers with a paid support contract.
+This library is only available to ISC customers with a paid support contract.

 .. note::